 3- The company will take 25,000 IQD fees and start the process of issuing the Q-card.
 The process can take around 10 working days.

-4- The Q-card will remain valid for 10 years after issue date.
+4- The Q-card will remain valid for 10 years after the issue date.

-- I closed my displacement file but now I cannot return, can I reopen my file?
+- I closed my displacement file but now I cannot return it, can I reopen my file?

 If you have closed your displacement file with MoMD but then were unable to return to your area of origin, you should be able to re-activate it.
 Visit a MoMD office near you to reopen your displacement file.
 However, if you received the return grant or any other return assistance from MoMD, you will not be able to re-activate the displacement file.

-- What happens if the head of household is missing or has passed away?
+- What happens if the head of the household is missing or has passed away?